AnnMey/How-to-organise-a-funeral-in-Poland/index.md

   ## FAQ
   - How much is the funeral grant in Poland?
-  - Does the funeral grant enough to cover all costs?
+  - Is the funeral grant enough to cover all costs?
+  - Who can apply for the funeral grant?
   - How to apply for the funeral grant?
   - Can I scatter the ashes?